anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     {{solutions-PoI}}: "Solution Options for Proof of Identity",
   - various minor editorial improvements like making the wording more consistent

-From IETF draft ae-02 -> IETF draft ae-03:
+From IETF draft ae-02 to ae-03:

 * In response to review by Toerless Eckert,
   - many editorial improvements and clarifications as suggested, such as